 With a number of free and open source solutions on the market, NAS is one of the most affordable solutions for enterprise-level storage management.
 Although some organizations may want or need the add-ons that come with paid NAS solutions, most NAS products accrue little to no additional cost after initial setup.

 The structure of NAS storage makes it work a lot like a private cloud, though solely focused on data management and sharing.
 The cloud-like setup makes NAS incredibly flexible and scalable, allowing users to share data, collaborate on projects, and maintain remote access to data from that central location.

-More on Network Security: Best Network Security Software & Tools of 2021
+More on Network Security: Best Network Security Software & Tools